All posts

 A concrete driveway widening cost estimate starts with added square feet, but the quote depends on the edge where new concrete meets old concrete.
 Widening can add parking, improve turning, or create space for a second vehicle, but it can also change drainage, curb rules, apron width, and finish expectations.

 Use the Concrete Driveway Extension Cost Guide for broader extension planning and the Concrete Driveway Calculator Guide for quantity.
+If you already know the added strip dimensions, run them in the Concrete Driveway Calculator.
 Compare bids in the Concrete Quote Reviewer.

 Quick answer